BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands/OselandsVersionNotes.md

  	- Fixed Heavy Nomads sometimes not spawning with any weapons in Southpaw at very low levels in normal mode

+   		== Unique item changes ==

+	- Rapier
+		- Periodic melee damage bonus has been changed from +2.5 PostAdd to the melee modifier to instead increase the damage dealt by your next melee attack to have +50% increased damage

+			- Same modifier as what is used by Death Mark and Condition Overload, and the skill descriptions of those 2 skills have been slightly updated to hopefully make that clear
+			- Retains the 5 second cooldown

+			- This *is* an overall nerf to this effect, but it also makes it far easier to understand.
+This does now make regular melee bonuses more valuable again as it is a multiplier to them

+	- Daedalus
+		- Massively improved the accuracy
+			(Now you can actually use the gun)
+		- Improved material

+	- Pocket Salvo
+		- Increased explosion radius when impacting the environment by about 25% (this also makes it use a larger visual explosion, making the explosions look way stronger than previously)

+	- Thunder
+		- Significantly increased reload speed, and increased fire rate

+	- Rupture
+		- Increased how much the weapon's 2 bullets spread from each other each shot *looked wierd because both bullets were basically always going in the same direction

+	- Made 12 pounder not be able to drop with a tediore grip, to avoid it sometimes having 0 mag size

 =============== [ 1.2.6 ] ===============